 The plan was to stay for a week in order to allow time for shooting in various locations in the park and to be able to wait out some occasional bad weather.
 Acadia National Park is spread out over noncontiguous portions of Mount Desert Island and an adjacent peninsula.
 As we were visiting the various parts of the park, we also passed by the Asticou Azalea Garden, which sits in one of the gaps between the park areas.

-We spent about an hour walking around the site and I particularly liked this composition of trees in fine color, reflected in the garden pond.
+We spent about an hour walking around the site, and I particularly liked the composition of trees in fine color, reflected in the garden pond.

 Benefits of VIP membership: